 The study progress standard is 30 credits for each academic year.
-The study progress standard for students who enrolled on 1 February is 12 credits for that academic year.
 In principle, all the credits earned by a student in a year (including exemptions) are taken into account in the determination of the total number of credits.

 UM is obliged to report to the IND each year if there are students who have not met the study progress standard.
 The report on the students' progress made over the past academic year is issued in November of each year.